AnyLog-co/documentation/managing configuration.md

 Node configuration includes the update of the local dictionary, and the initiation of processes:
 1) Updating the local dictionary - Updating the local dictionary of a node with the values that are needed by the node processes.
 2) Initiating processes - Initiating the processes that determine how the node operates.
+(Detailed explanations of the processes are available in the [Background Processes](.//background%20processes.md#background-processes) section).

 The AnyLog configuration can be done in different ways:
 a) Dynamically issuing REST calls (with AnyLog commands) from an application.